 Now, here’s something that might sound obvious, but I’m going to say it anyway…

 The point of a business is to make money.
-But what a lot of us don’t know is that this means you need to know how to balance taxes and profits.
+But what a lot of us don’t know is that this means balancing taxes and profits.

 Now, why am I saying what sounds like a no-brainer?
 Because a lot of us start off in the entrepreneurial space not knowing why paying the right amount of taxes is such a big deal.
 We do what we can to pay as little taxes as possible.
 But sometimes entrepreneurs get carried away with this idea.